openmusic-project/openmusic/BUILD.md

 The file **deliver.lisp** performs the following operations:

-- Load OM sources (build-om.lisp)
+- Loads OM sources (through build-om.lisp)
 - Creates an executable name using the variable **\*version\***, defined in **build-om.lisp**
 **This variable must therefore be set, in accordance to the current tag of the sources, prior to run the deliver script.**
 - Setup and define the main application object
-- _On macOS_: setup additional associated behaviours suc as Dock-menu, system callback for double-clicks from the Finder, etc.
+- _On macOS_: setup additional associated behaviors such as Dock-menu, system callback for double-clicks from the Finder, etc.
 - Generate the HTML files of the online reference using `(om::gen-om-reference)`
 - Takes care of some relative-path variables
 - Saves the new Lisp executable image with startup calls.